 However, as has seemingly always been the case for Buonanotte, a peak preceded the trough.
 Castillo’s loan spell ended and the productive partnership was prematurely broken up.
 This was one of the factors that explains UC’s poor 2017, which produced one of their worst seasons in recent memory.
 Buonanotte suffered further emotional heartache in October 2017 after hearing the news that his father had suffered a stroke.
 The doting son immediately flew across the Andes to his homeland, missing three games with the unwavering support of his coach, Mario Salas.

-Buonanotte will turn 30 in April 2018 and, 10 years after that whirlwind few months where he guided River Plate to the league title and picked up an Olympic gold medal, it remains to be seen what the future holds.
-A talented youngster who seemingly had the world at his feet has perhaps never truly recovered from the terrible car crash that killed three of his friends, temporarily injuring the footballer physically but leaving him with indelible psychological scars.
+A talented youngster who seemingly had the world at his feet, he’s perhaps never truly recovered from the terrible car crash that killed three of his friends, temporarily injuring the footballer physically but leaving him with indelible psychological scars.

-Parenthood and the ill health of his own father have recalibrated his priorities to the point where football isn’t always his number one focus anymore.
+Parenthood and the ill-health of his father recalibrated his priorities to the point where football wasn’t always his number one focus anymore.
 Although he hasn’t achieved what he threatened to during those halcyon few months in 2008, there are still moments to look back and cherish, and the mental strength he has shown to forge any sort of career following the events of December 2009 is truly remarkable.